Keshavram Kashiram Shastri: Achievements

 In 1952 he was awarded the Ranjitram Suvarna Chandrak (Ranjitram Gold Medal) by the Gujarat Sahitya Sabha for his lifetime research on Gujarati literature and grammar.
+In 1976 he was awarded the Padma Shri by the President of India, Fakhruddin Ali Ahmed for his studies in grammar and linguistics.

 Death

 He died September 9, 2006, in Ahmedabad at the age of 101.